caseyamcl/openapi-params/README.md

 standard.

-It is useful for people who want to create RESTful APIs that are PHP code-driven (i.e. spec doesn't come from a YAML or JSON file, but is written into the code itself)
+It is useful for people who want to create RESTful APIs that are PHP code-driven (i.e. spec doesn't come from a YAML or JSON file, but is defined by the code itself).

 ## Features: